eclipse-xpanse/xpanse-website/docs/runtime.md

 # Runtime

-Open Services Cloud runtime is the running module.
-It packages and executes all together: OCL loader, orchestrator, plugins, REST API, ...
+Xpanse runtime is the running module built on SpringBoot.
+It packages and executes all together: orchestrator, plugins, REST API, ...

 ## Build